11 Things to Do on a Day Out in Greenwich, London

 Chapel of St Peter and St Paul

-This little chapel has one of the finest 18th century interiors in the UK.
-A neo-classical masterpiece, it has a beautiful organ built in 1798 and an altarpiece painted by Benjamin West.
 The ceiling gives the chapel superb acoustics, and it shows incredible plaster work that was carved rather than cast in moulds.
 The light blue and cream colour scheme has been inspired by Wedgewood ceramics.

 One of the highlights for me is the beautiful spiral staircase.
 Don’t forget to look up before going down into the Undercroft, now used for events, and a Victorian Skittle Alley, which unfortunately is not always open.
-Check opening times with the visitor centre ahead of your visit if you’d like to see it.

 There is also an underground tunnel that goes from the Chapel to the Painted Hall.